-Designing temporal graphs for audit trail compliance
+Designing temporal graphs for audit-trail compliance

 The diagram below shows the unidirectional SUPERSEDED_ON chain linking the current node to immutable historical snapshots.